HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: Introduction

-As we discuss below, this problem is computationally complex, especially when all resonance decay contributions are included.
+As we discuss below, this problem is computationally complex, especially when the ${\sim\,}1700$ pion producing decay channels of the ${\sim\,}340$ species of resonances with masses below 2\,GeV created in the collision are included, as discussed in Ref.~\cite{Qiu:2012tm}.
 In fact, this complexity is the primary reason that the studies \cite{Plumberg:2015eia, Plumberg:2015mxa, Plumberg:2015aaw} omitted the resonance decay contributions from their analyses.
 In this paper, we introduce a code designed to address the challenge of efficiently computing HBT correlation functions and radii (with all resonance decay effects included) from pure hydrodynamics on an event-by-event basis, thereby allowing a systematic exploration of HBT distributions in heavy-ion collisions to be performed within a reasonable timeframe.

 This paper is organized as follows.
 In Sec.~\ref{Sec2b}, we will define the two-particle correlation function, and Sec.~\ref{Sec2c} will show how the HBT radii are extracted from the correlation function.
 In order to interpret these radii in terms of spatio-temporal structure of the emitting source, we will show in Sec.~\ref{Sec2d1} how they may be computed directly from the emission function which defines the emission probability along the freeze-out surface.
 In particular, we will show that the HBT radii may be determined from the Fourier-transform of the emission function, and will use this feature to show how they can be related directly to the emission function.
 The emission function, in turn, will generally receive contributions from particles emitted directly by the source, as well as from particles which are decay products of other directly emitted particles.
 In Sec.~\ref{Sec2d2}, we will show how to include resonance decay effects in the definition of the emission function, thus allowing us to explore the corresponding effects induced by these resonance decay contributions to the extracted HBT radii.
 Finally, in Sec.~\ref{Sec3}, we will present some of the numerical results obtained using our code, and show how these results compare with the results of previous theoretical HBT analyses.